 Operating from over 100 smaller cities, Allegiant flies straight to Florida hotspots including Orlando, St. Pete-Clearwater (Tampa’s chiller beach neighbor), and Punta Gorda (near Fort Myers).
 Their genius move?
 Skipping the competition at major hubs and instead being the only airline flying from many smaller airports, keeping their fares ridiculously low.

-Their Airbus planes are nothing fancy—basic seats, no recline, no free snacks—but when tickets start at $49 one-way (sometimes dropping to $29 during sales), who’s complaining?
+Their Airbus planes are nothing fancy with basic seats, no recline, no free snacks.
+But when tickets regularly start at $39 to $59 one-way (sometimes dropping lower during sales), who’s complaining?
 The real money-saver is avoiding those pricey connections through major hubs that other airlines would force you to take.

 Just know they typically only fly each route a few days per week, so flexibility helps.
 Their vacation packages bundling hotels can actually save serious cash too.
 For getting to Florida without emptying your wallet, especially if you live somewhere that’s usually an aviation afterthought, Allegiant is the move.